Killthebug/Bika-Lims-Wiki/Home.md

 ***
 ### Development documentation
 #### [Developing Bika LIMS](https://github.com/bikalabs/Bika-LIMS/wiki/Developing-Bika-LIMS)
-Guides, manuals and information for Plone developers.
+Guides, manuals and information for Bika LIMS developers.

 #### [Connecting Bika LIMS](https://github.com/bikalabs/Bika-LIMS/wiki/BIKA-JSON-API)
 Bika includes plone.jsonapi for reading, updating, and creating and deleting objects.
 The JSON API is used internally for many AJAX requests, and also for implementing alternative interfaces.